Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Citizenship.
 Are you a citizen of the U.S.?

 - Social Security number.
 Most banks require a Social Security number, but there are ways around it.
 You might be able to supply your Individual Taxpayer Identification Number (ITIN), if you have one, instead.
-Anyone can obtain an ITIN regardless of immigration status.
-You can apply for one through the IRS.
+Anyone can obtain an ITIN to apply for a card.
+Regardless of immigration status, you can apply for one through the IRS.

 - Residential address.
 These details relate to your current home address and the length of time you have been there.
 In certain cases, you could also be asked to provide information on previous residential addresses.